North Korea: Trump is 'begging for nuclear war'

 After this week's launch, a North Korean official told CNN Pyongyang was not interested in diplomacy with the US until it had fully demonstrated its nuclear deterrent capabilities.

-Reiterating remarks made in the past, the official said one step was to conduct an above-ground nuclear detonation or "large-scale hydrogen bomb" test.
+Reiterating past remarks, the official said one step was to conduct an above-ground nuclear detonation or "large-scale hydrogen bomb" test.
 The other was the "testing of a long-range ICBM," the implication being this had been achieved with the most recent launch.